vanand46/ansible_yaml_learning_path/Notes_10.md

-# Configuration Management with Ansible and Terraform – 09 February 2025
+# Configuration Management with Ansible and Terraform
 ## Terraform State
 - It is a file that tracks the state of infrastructure managed by Terraform.
 - It contains the details of all resources along with statuses such as ACTIVE, DELETED, and PROVISIONING.